 Eligible Activities for Funding:

-• The training programmes must target primarily media workers affiliated with the applying media outlet.
-The eligible topics include but are not limited to:
+- The training programmes must target primarily media workers affiliated with the applying media outlet.
+Eligible topics include, but are not limited to:

 Grant Amount